HCW-home/hcw-docs/docs/api.md

 ### Single Sign-On service

-This process permit to issue JWT token thanks to a shared key.
+This process permits to issue JWT token thanks to a shared key.
 This endpoint requires to have `SHARED_EXTERNAL_AUTH_SECRET` variable defined into backend.

 1. Create a JWT token containing the following content, use the shared key previously defined.